 Broccoli, cabbage, cauliflower and other brassicas: cabbage maggots, cutworms, flea beetles, cabbage loopers, cabbage worms

-For vegetables that don't rely on insect pollination, like beans and cucurbits, you can replace row cover with a fine insect netting, which might also be called insect barrier.
+For vegetables that don't rely on insect pollination, like beans, leafy greens, cabbage and potatoes, you can replace row cover with a fine insect netting, which might also be called insect barrier.
 This material excluded insects without increasing temperatures or providing frost protection.
 It may block up to 10% of light, but that's generally slightly more light transmission than row cover allows.
 Insect barrier is lighter weight than row cover, and a valuable tool for heat-sensitive crops.

 *UNH monitors squash vine borer and publishes data to guide decision making in farms and gardens.
 Use this data to inform your use of row cover and other techniques for managing squash vine borer, and hand pollinate if necessary.